Sienci-Labs/Resources/longmill/advanced/ytsb-lm-open-source-and-modifications.md

   <li>Every aspect of the electrical design behind our custom LongBoard CNC controller including BOM, schematics, gerber file, etc.</li>
 </ul>

-and by sharing the LongMills modified firmware profile, a small modification of the <a href="https://github.com/gnea/grbl/wiki" target="_blank" rel="noopener noreferrer">grbl open-source project</a>, under the <a href="https://www.gnu.org/licenses/quick-guide-gplv3.en.html" target="_blank" rel="noopener noreferrer">GPLv3 license</a> just as the original project is.
+and by sharing the LongMills modified firmware profile, a small modification of the <a href="https://github.com/gnea/grbl/wiki" target="_blank" rel="noopener noreferrer">grbl open source project</a>, under the <a href="https://www.gnu.org/licenses/quick-guide-gplv3.en.html" target="_blank" rel="noopener noreferrer">GPLv3 license</a> just as the original project is.

 All this information is continually updated as the LongMill project continues to be revised, with more openly shared shared information being made available at each new major revision and licensing continuing to be applied to all previous major versions.
 By making this information available, the LongMill project fulfills the Open Source Hardware Association’s definition of open source hardware, and we think that's pretty cool :)